 While all that should captivate anyone who’s remotely interested in the Creator God (or His Epic journey through four millenniums in search of Human Image-Bearers who’d hear, listen and turn to Him), every time I read this story – no matter how familiar it is – I find new things, as seemingly random details catch my attention…

 Joseph of Arimathea and Nicodemus didn’t just take their lives into their own hands that day.
-When they showed up with seventy-five pound (34kg) of embalming ointment (an incredibly costly gesture), then touched Jesus’ dead body, they disqualified themselves from being part of the Passover.
-In other words, they chose Jesus over the Law.
-They broke the Law at its most significant point, in order to do what’s right.
+When they showed up with seventy-five pound (34kg) of embalming ointment (an incredibly costly gesture), then touched Jesus’ dead body, they disqualified themselves from being part of the Passover!
+In other words, they chose Jesus over their Law.
+They broke the Law at its most significant point, in order to do what was right.

 For the One who kept quiet while He gave up everything for me, including His own life, what will it cost me to take a similar course of action that Joseph and Nicodemus took that day?
-How far will I go and what am I willing to risk?
-Will I keep quiet and go along with the crowd, or will I openly show my allegiance to Father God and to the One He sent – whatever the cost?
+How far will I go and what am I willing to risk in order to stand on the side of my Maker?
+Will I keep quiet and go along with the crowd[i], or will I openly show my allegiance to Father God and to the One He sent – whatever that may cost me?